smartboxgroup/smartbox-skeleton/docs/pages/_camel/FlowsBuilder.md

 ## Flows directory and flows version
 Once all this has been done, the next stage is to get the directories and the version of the flows xml files  that should be loaded in the application.
 The ```flows_directories``` and ```frozen_flows_directory``` fields are defined in CamelConfig config and the ```flows_version``` is defined in FrameworkBundle config.
-To get this information, the compiler pass is getting the extension class of both bundles
+To get these, the compiler pass is getting the extension class of both bundles...
 ```php
 // This loads the class DependencyInjection/SmartboxIntegrationCamelConfigExtension.php from CamelConfig bundle
 $extension = $container->getExtension('smartbox_integration_camel_config');